 H.B.
 No. 5294 introduces new regulations regarding medical school admissions, coursework, academic standards, and employment decisions in Texas.
-The bill mandates that each medical school must ensure that at least 50 percent of the coursework required for a medical degree or certificate is graded on a letter scale from A to F or a tiered system with at least four designations.
+The bill mandates that each medical school must ensure that at least 50 percent of the coursework required for a medical degree or certificate is graded on a letter scale from A to F or a similar tiered system.
 Additionally, any revisions to academic standards for awarding degrees or certificates must be submitted to the legislature and the Texas Higher Education Coordinating Board, including a copy of the proposed standards, a statement of reasons for the changes, and the effective date of the new standards.

 Furthermore, the bill prohibits medical schools from granting admission or employment preferences based on race, sex, color, ethnicity, or national origin.
 It clarifies that while these factors cannot be used for preference, bona fide qualifications based on sex that are necessary for the normal operation of a medical school are still permissible.
-The new requirements will apply to students enrolling in medical schools starting in the fall semester of 2026 and will govern admissions for that academic period and beyond.
-The bill is set to take effect immediately upon receiving a two-thirds vote from both houses or on September 1, 2025, if that vote is not achieved.
+The new requirements for coursework and admissions will apply to students enrolling in medical schools starting in the fall semester of 2026, while previous admissions will follow the existing laws prior to this act.

 House Committee Report: ()